First Aid for People Living with Alzheimer’s

 Remember that communication can be both verbal and nonverbal.
 Your body language, tone, and volume of your voice can be just as important as your words.

-The following communication strategies, which are adapted from Alzheimer’s Society of Canada’s First Responder Handbook and A Handbook for Care, may be may be helpful when approaching a person with dementia.
+The following communication strategies, which are adapted from Alzheimer’s Society of Canada’s First Responder Handbook and A Handbook for Care, may be helpful when approaching a person with dementia.

 - Identify yourself and establish eye contact.
 Let the person know you are there to help.